Applicita/Orleans.Results/README.md

   Using return values also allows you to use [code analysis rule CA1806](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/quality-rules/ca1806) to alert you where you forgot to check the return value (you can use a *discard* `_ =` to express intent to ignore a return value)

 ### Orleans 4 introduces version-tolerant, high-performance serialization
-However this is not compatible with existing Result pattern implementations like [FluentResults](https://github.com/altmann/FluentResults).
-The result object must be annotated with the Orleans `[GenerateSerializer]` and `[Id]` attributes, and cannot contain arbitrary objects.
+However existing Result pattern implementations like [FluentResults](https://github.com/altmann/FluentResults) are not designed for serialization, let alone Orleans serialization.
+Orleans requires that you annotate your result types - including all types contained within - with the Orleans `[GenerateSerializer]` and `[Id]` attributes, or alternatively that you write additional code to serialize external types.

+This means that result objects that can contain contain arbitrary objects as part of the errors (like exceptions) require an open-ended amount of work.
+Orleans.Results avoids this work by defining an error to be an `enum` code plus a `string` message.

-Orleans.Results adheres to these guidelines, which enables compatibility with future changes in the result object serialization.
+Orleans.Results adheres to the Orleans 4 serialization guidelines, which enables compatibility with future changes in the result object serialization.